 We can't ban all vehicles, but we can rethink how we use our streets downtown--especially in the summertime when pedestrian traffic increases significantly downtown.
 A few ideas that stem off the top of my head is closing down streets for pedestrians on Sundays, expanding restaurant's patio space onto the road during evening hours and developing more bike lanes.

 Global warming is one of the most significant reasons to move away from vehicles.
 According to the National Geographic’s Car Buying Guide, “cars consume a lot of energy before they ever make it to the open road”.
-Eighty to 90 per cent of a vehicle’s impact is because of “fuel consumption and emissions of air pollution and greenhouse gases that climate scientists say are driving global warming.”
+Eighty -90% of a vehicle’s impact is because of “fuel consumption and emissions of air pollution and greenhouse gases that climate scientists say are driving global warming.”

 Also, according to the Government of Canada, passenger vehicles account for a considerable proportion of the total national transportation emissions, including: